What Type of Refrigerators Are Best for Your Kitchen?

 Honestly, we can't always tell which refrigerator will be correct for you to use.

-If you are in the market for a new fridge, the best way to tell which will be the right type for you is to look at your available space, your budget, as well as the needs you want to have met.
+If you are in the market for a new fridge, the best way to tell which will be the right type for you is to look at your available space, your budget, and the needs you want to meet.

 Assessing Your Refrigeration Needs

-Also, important to evaluate is how much food you actually shop for and what your priorities are.
+Also important to evaluate is how much food you shop for and your priorities.

 Do you cook a lot or use a lot of fresh ingredients?
-Do you buy mostly frozen foods or prepped meals?
+Do you buy primarily frozen foods or prepped meals?

 What's Your Budget?

-Your budget is also going to either close or open different brands for your kitchen.
+Your budget will also close or open different brands for your kitchen.

 For example, if your budget is $3,000, you're probably not going to be looking at any Sub-Zero or Viking refrigerators.

-Luckily, most brands out there do sell refrigerators in that price range and lower.
+Luckily, most brands sell refrigerators in that price range and lower.

-Not only that, many stores offer discounted prices for refrigerators that are already out of the box (called "open box") or display models.
+Also, many stores offer discounted prices for refrigerators already out of the box (called "open box") or display models.

-You can one at a great price if there are any slight damages or imperfections on the body or doors.
+You can buy one at a great price if there are slight damages or imperfections on the body or doors.

-Sometimes, you can get a luxury brand like Jenn-Air or Dacor for thousands less just on account of it being open-box.
+Sometimes, you can get a luxury brand like Jenn-Air or Dacor for thousands less just because it is open-box.

 How Much Space Do You Have?